-How Many Hours of Sleep Do We Need?
+How Many Hours of Sleep Do I Need?

 9 min read

-Last Modified 21 July 2021 First Added 21 July 2021
+Last Modified 18 July 2023 First Added 21 July 2021

-We spend one-third of our lives asleep, and getting a good night’s sleep is super important.
-Especially as it affects everything from our brain power and memory to our mood and energy levels.
-But ask two people how much sleep we actually need and you’ll likely get two different answers.
-There are those who swear by 6 hours a night while others think 9 hours is about right.
-And therein lies the answer – there’s no single figure that’s correct for how much sleep we need.
+Getting a good night’s sleep is super important – It affects everything from our brain power and memory to our mood and energy levels.
+But ask two people how much sleep we need, and you’ll likely get two different answers.
+Some swear by 6 hours a night, while others think 9 hours is about right.
+If you find yourself wondering how much do I actually need?
+The truth is that there’s no single figure that’s correct for everybody.

 |Age Group||Recommended Hours of Sleep Per Day|

 |Newborn||0–3 months||14–17 hours (National Sleep Foundation)

 No recommendation (American Academy of Sleep Medicine)2

-|Infant||4–12 months||12–16 hours per 24 hours (including naps)2|
+|Infant||4–12 months||12–16 hours per 24 hours (including naps)|

 |Toddler||1–2 years||11–14 hours per 24 hours (including naps)|

 |Preschool||3–5 years||10–13 hours per 24 hours (including naps)|

-|School Age||6–12 years||9–12 hours per 24 hours2|
+|School Age||6–12 years||9–12 hours per 24 hours|

-|Teen||13–18 years||8–10 hours per 24 hours2|
+|Teen||13–18 years||8–10 hours per 24 hours|

-|Adult||18–60 years||7 or more hours per night3|
+|Adult||18–60 years||7 or more hours per night|

-|61–64 years||7–9 hours1|
+|61–64 years||7–9 hours|

-|65 years and older||7–8 hours1|
+|65 years and older||7–8 hours|